-Check out these shoes below to help you feel comfortable on your next hike.
+Check out these shoes below to help you feel comfortable on your next hike, or take a look at this list of the best hiking boots for men.

 - Best for new hikers: Keen Targhee III